Thursday, March 30, 2006

 17. Update the discussion groups, when results are observed.

 There are numerous web articles that discuss these issues in detail.
 See PChuck: How To Post On Usenet... for a list of other articles that you might find useful.
-And see Blogger Help Group: How to Report a Problem for Google pointers.
+And see Blogger Help: How Can I Help You To Help Me? for summarised suggestions.

 Identify your blog